Celeriac In Olive Oil With Quince and Orange

 - granulated sugar

-3) Stir in the chopped onion with olive oil in a casserole over medium heat.
-Add sliced carrot, continue stirring.
+- Stir in the chopped onion with olive oil in a casserole over medium heat.
+Add sliced carrot then quince slices, toss.

-5) Drain and add celeriac.
-Add orange juice, 1/3 teaspoon salt and 1 tablespoon sugar.
-Do not add sugar if orange is very sweet depending on how much sugar you tolerate in your food.
+- Add orange juice, 1/3 teaspoon salt and 1 tablespoon sugar.
+Do not add sugar if orange is very sweet.

-6) Cover and reduce heat to minimum when boiled.
+- Bring the celeriac to a boil, cover and reduce heat to minimum.
 Do not uncover, shake the pot occasionally to allow mixing.
 In 30 minutes, check celeriac with a fork, opening the cover ajar.
 Remove from heat if fork pierces easily.
 Let cool down, covered.
 Serve with fresh basil leaves.